Most Effective Products

 What are White Mites?

-• White Mites are a species of spider mite and are tiny clear bugs known to infest outdoor garden plants and house plants but can also infest areas of the home.
+• White Mites are a species of spider mite.
+They are tiny clear bugs known to infest outdoor garden plants and house plants, but they can also infest areas of the home.

-• While harmless to humans, White Mites can be damaging to host plants when they are present in large numbers.
+• While harmless to humans, white mites can damage host plants when they are present in large numbers.

 How To Get Rid of White Mites In Your Home or Yard

-• Apply Supreme IT in areas where you have noticed White Mite infestations indoors as well as outdoors to protect your plants and create a barrier that will keep them out.
+• Apply Supreme IT in areas where you have noticed white mite infestations indoors and outdoors to protect your plants and create a barrier that will keep them out.

 • Supreme IT should be mixed in a pump sprayer at a rate of 0.25 to 0.5 fl. oz. per 1,000 sq. ft and sprayed on shrubs and plants to wet but before the point of runoff.